 All available variables can be manually entered by typing the name of the variable (e.g. %InputParameter%) or from the context menu, by clicking desired variable:

-Clicking the Default template button will reset any changes and return the script to the default (aka factory settings) template for the particular CRUD procedure.
+Click on the Default template button will reset any changes and return the script to the default (aka factory settings) template for the particular CRUD procedure

 %TableName% stands for the name of the table over which the CRUD procedure is created (e.g. Employee).

-By default, %ProcedureType% will be the name of the CRUD sub-tab which the user is currently using, for example (e.g. Select):
+By default, %ProcedureType% will be the name of the CRUD sub-tab which is currently used, for example (e.g. Select):

-The auto-genearted name for the CRUD procedure will be like this (crud_EmployeeSelect)
+The auto-generated name for the CRUD procedure will be like this (crud_EmployeeSelect):

 Let’s set some custom name in the Procedure name text boxes and see how will look like when the code is generated.

-If the Include select CRUD procedure check box is unchecked:
+If the Insert Select CRUD procedure check box is unchecked: